 The topology and the setup steps are shown below.

 Step.1 Set Up AD authentication in AAA server

 Go to CONFIGURATION > Object > AAA Server click Edit to setup AD authentication info.

 Step.2 Add AD authentication into Auth.
 Method

-Go to CONFIGURATION > Object > Auth.
-Method > Authentication Method > Click “Edit” button to change default profile
+Go to Configuration > Object > Auth.
+Method > Authentication Method > Click “Edit” button to change the default profile

 Step.3 Enable Two-Factor Authentication on USG